mjhea0/thinkful-mentor/angular/controller_syntax.md

 }
 ```

-Issue: Polutes global name space.
+Issue: Pollutes global name space.
 DO NOT USE.

 ## Method 2